Introduction

 This is intended.
 The coefficient cannot be compared between HHN and HEX models, and the simplest way to prevent misunderstanding was to block for HEX.

 A systematic or random array defined with a Region polygon may exclude sites that lie within other polygons (Options | Detector array | Excluded region).
 How is an exclusion applied to the habitat mask?
-Unfortunately the secr function make.mask
+Unfortunately the secr function make.mask accepts only one polygon input, although this may represent either habitat or non-habitat.
+To combine habitat (inclusion) and non-habitat (exclusion) polygons you will first need to use GIS software

-function in the R package rgeos) and save the result as a single SpatialPolygons object (e.g., as an .rds file).
+(e.g., the st_difference function in the R package sf) and save the result as a single sfc_POLYGON object

-setwd('d:/density secr 3.2/secrdesignapp')
+setwd('d:/density secr 5.3/secrdesignapp')

-region <- rgdal::readOGR(dsn = 'OVforest.shp')
+region <- sf::read_sf('OVforest.shp')

 coord <- read.table('excltest.txt') # read boundary coordinates

-excluded <- secr:::boundarytoSP(coord) # convert to SpatialPolygons
+excluded <- secr::boundarytoSF(coord) # convert to sfc_POLYGON

-newpoly <- gDifference (region, excluded)
+newpoly <- sf::st_difference (region, excluded)

 saveRDS(newpoly, file = 'newpoly.RDS')